7 Effective Strategies to Promote Social and Emotional Development

 Wow.
-These past few weeks have left me speechless more times than I can count.
+The last year has left me speechless more times than I can count.

-I used to complain about the 30 minute drive to my daughter’s school every morning and now that’s a moot point.
-Because we aren’t driving anywhere and I’m in charge of teaching her for most likely the rest of the school year.
+I used to complain about the 30 minute drive to my daughter’s school every morning and now that feels like a lifetime ago.
+Because there was a period where we weren’t driving anywhere and life has radically changed in the last year.

 How do we help our kids learn essential social skills like perseverance?
 The ability to express HARD feelings and talk about the unknown?

 How can we teach them grit?
 Flexibility?
 The ability to see a glass half full?

 As a school psychologist this was my role.
 To teach kids essential social and emotional skills to not only help them in school but in life.

 I’ve put together activities to help you build your child’s emotional intelligence at home!
 Use this as a guide and a starting point.
 As you work through some of these activities you may notice certain skills your children need to work through.

 Start a conversation with your kids about mental health and don’t worry about making every activity perfect.
 The goal is to open dialogue and stretch your kids a bit during this season one life.